 The tuition calculator should be used to calculate tuition by semester.

-Applicants to the Master of Science in Sport Business are automatically considered for merit-based scholarships based on academic and professional achievements.
+Applicants to the Master of Science in Travel and Tourism are automatically considered for merit-based scholarships based on academic and professional achievements.
 Students do not need to complete additional forms or submit additional application essays or recommendations in order to be considered for scholarships.

-Temple University alumni accepted into the Master of Science in Sport Business receive a 5% tuition scholarship.
+Temple University alumni receive a 5% tuition scholarship to the Master of Science in Sport Business.

 Temple University Student Financial Services